"Let me have the straight tip and you won't be a loser" [SILV]

 - Dress in layers.
 Many times the weather can be cold, but there have been instances in New York in January when we could – and did – comfortably walk about the streets without even a jacket on.

 - Bring small bills.
 They will come in handy as you share taxis going from place to place, and you’ll find them handy when tipping helpful service employees.
+We prefer withdrawing $2 bills from the bank and bringing them with us to make things extra efficient.

 - Bring a checkbook to the Merchants Room as not everyone takes credit cards and you may find an item you must have.